Effectiveness: Humanities and social sciences

 In military science, effectiveness is a criterion used to assess changes determined in the target system, in its behavior, capability, or assets, tied to the attainment of an end state, achievement of an objective, or creation of an effect, while combat effectiveness is: "...the readiness of a military unit to engage in combat based on behavioral, operational, and leadership considerations.
 Combat effectiveness measures the ability of a military force to accomplish its objective and is one component of overall military effectiveness."

 Related terms

 Efficacy, efficiency, and effectivity are terms that can, in some cases, be interchangeable with the term effectiveness.
 The word effective is sometimes used in a quantitative way, "being very effective or not very effective".
-However, neither "effectiveness", nor "effectively", inform about the direction (positive or negative) or gives a comparison to a standard of the given effect.
+However, neither "effectiveness" nor "effectively" informs about the direction (positive or negative) or gives a comparison to a standard of the given effect.
 Efficacy, on the other hand, is the extent to which a desired effect is achieved; the ability to produce a desired amount of the desired effect, or the success in achieving a given goal.
-Contrary to the term efficiency, the focus of efficacy is the achievement as such, not the resources spent in achieving the desired effect.
+Contrary to efficiency, efficacy focuses on the achievement itself, not the resources spent to achieve the desired effect.
 Therefore, what is effective is not necessarily efficacious, and what is efficacious is not necessarily efficient.

 Other synonyms for effectiveness include: clout, capability, success, weight, performance.

 Antonyms for effectiveness include: uselessness, ineffectiveness.

-Simply stated, effective means achieving an effect, and efficient means getting a task or job done it with little waste.
-To illustrate: suppose, you build 10 houses, very fast and cheap (efficient), but no one buy them.
-In contrary to building 5 houses same budget and time as 10 houses but you get all 5 sold and the buyers are happy (effective).
-You get the desired result selling your houses and happy customers (effect).